vikash2310/my-desktop/README.md

 All apps are in `dockerfiles` folder.
 Every app has an `install.sh` which will put an alias into your `bashrc` so you can run the container.

-I also maintain my bashrc in this repo.
+I'm trying to maintain my bashrc in this repo.